-Select Compatible to allow the SATA and PATA drives to be auto-detected and placed in the Legacy Mode.
-Select Enhanced to allow the SATA and PATA drives to be auto-detected and placed in the Native IDE Mode.
-(Note: The Enhanced mode is supported by the Windows 2000 OS or a later version.)
+Select Compatible to allow the SATA and PATA drives to be detected automatically and then placed in the Legacy Mode.
+Select Enhanced to allow the SATA and PATA drives to be detected automatically and placed in the Native IDE Mode.
+Note: The Enhanced mode is supported by the Windows 2000 OS or a later version.